About Glaucoma

 Everlasting

-The CorNeat eShunt's outlet is placed in the intraconal space, a space with minimal fibrotic potential
+The CorNeat eShunt's outlet is uniquely placed in the intraconal space, a space with minimal fibrotic potential

 -